jakeMartin1234/javascript-fullstack-boilerplate/README.md

 # Fullstack Javascript Server Boilerplate #

-This is a simple, ready to go Javascript boilerplate which is runnable through both npm and docker.
+This is a simple, ready-to-go Javascript boilerplate which is runnable through both npm and docker.

 ## Setup ##